 Real estate can be an incredible vehicle to build real wealth and gain financial independence.
 There’s a number of ways an investor can make money through real estate, which we’ll break down next.

-Investing for appreciation is where you buy in a growing market, with the goal of building equity over time as the property increases in value.
-This type of investing inherently comes with more risk because there’s never a guarantee that property values will rise in your market.
-But with the proper due diligence, the risk can be more manageable.
+Investing for appreciation involves buying in a growing market and building equity over time as the property increases in value.
+This type of investing inherently comes with more risk because property values in your market can never be guaranteed to rise.
+However, with proper due diligence, the risk can be more manageable.

-Investing in property with the goal of making money from rents is another way to build equity and potentially cash flowing income.
-There’s still moderately high risk involved with rental income, but again, there are ways to reduce risk.
+Investing in property to make money from rent is another way to build equity and potentially cash-flowing income.
+There’s still a moderately high risk involved with rental income, but again, there are ways to reduce risk.

 Investing in debt or for interest can produce ongoing income with less risk.
 If you can lock in a low interest rate for 30 years and hold onto the property long-term, returns will likely be much higher.